 Barton Creek Resort: Austin's Premier Golf Experience

 Barton Creek Resort operates four courses in the Hill Country west of Austin.
-The Fazio Foothills Course($185 peak, 4.5 stars) is the flagship — Tom Fazio's dramatic Hill Country design with canyon crossings and elevation changes that make it genuinely unlike anything else in Texas.
-The Fazio Canyons Course ($150 peak, 4.4 stars) is nearly as compelling at a $35 savings.
-Summer rates ($80–95) make both courses accessible at roughly half their peak pricing — one of the best seasonal value plays in Austin golf.
+The Fazio Foothills Course(4.5 stars) is the flagship — Tom Fazio's dramatic Hill Country design with canyon crossings and elevation changes that make it genuinely unlike anything else in Texas.
+The Fazio Canyons Course (4.4 stars) is nearly as compelling at a lower price point.
+Summer rates drop significantly on both courses — one of the best seasonal value plays in Austin golf.
+Check current rates in the pricing table above.

 Frequently Asked Questions